 Wander along the thought provoking East Side Gallery

 Berlin is famous for many things, but one of the most thought provoking is the Berlin Wall.
 A symbol of the cold war, of separation and isolation it also became the focal point for hope, unity and revolution when it famously came crashing down on the 9 November 1989 and began the process which resulted in the end of the Soviet Union.
 The wall throughout its existence had always been a place of resistance in many forms, from attempts to scale this high and well protected border to graffiti displaying the dismay at what it symbolised.
 In 1990 this remaining 1316m section of wall was commissioned as a monument to the fall of the Berlin Wall, artists from all over the world were invited to paint over 105 paintings that reflected upon both the good and bad that the wall represents and presented challenging ideas and concepts on such a loaded site.
+It’s also such a unique thing to Berlin that has to been experienced.

 Many of the paintings and murals were extensively renovated in 2009 with many of the original artists coming back to repaint their now iconic works on the wall, this included one of the most famous pieces of Leonid Brezhnev and Erich Honecker kissing as painted by Dmitri Vrubel.
 We were lucky enough to be staying right by here which was great because its one of our favourite things to do in Berlin.